apache/hudi/website/docs/quick-start-guide.md

   hoodie.keep.max.commits = '20'
 );
 ```

-You can alter the config in the table options by the **ALTER SERDEPROPERTIES**
+You can also alter the write config for a table by the **ALTER SERDEPROPERTIES**

 e.g.
 ```sql